ralfferreira/data-structures/README.md

 - Example usage
 - Performance comparisons (when applicable)

+## Testing

+Each data structure implementation comes with a test input file (e.g., `teste_input.txt`) that contains a sequence of operations to test all functionalities.
+To use these test files:

+1. Compile the program as shown in the Installation section
+2. Run the program
+3. When the program starts, simply copy all the content from the test file and paste it into the program's input
+4. The program will automatically process all test cases

 ## Contributing

 Contributions are welcome!
 If you wish to add a new data structure, optimize existing implementations, or improve documentation, feel free to submit a pull request.